YanyuanQiao/HOP-VLN/data/README.md

 - `traj_train.json` and `traj_test.json` are training and test data for processed BnB data.
 - `bnb_neg.json` is negatives for processed BnB data.

-### Processed BnB data
-Follow instructions in [bnb-dataset](https://github.com/airbert-vln/bnb-dataset) to download listing from Airbnb and images.
-The process instruction is coming soon!